lucix-aws/smithy-lua/README.md

 ## Runtime

-**Note from Luc**: some of these things are very obviously out of place.
-As of writing this is day 1 and stuff will naturally move around.

-This generator aims to be MOSTLY runtime.
+Smithy-lua aims to be MOSTLY runtime.
 Having code in the runtime means you can easily test it, and it's accessible for people to read and understand.

 ```
 runtime/smithy/